AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 described above, but select `sample-app.zip` at step 3.

 A new project called "AviaryLauncher" will be created in your workspace.
-You can inspect this app to see a sample usage of the aviary sdk.
+You can inspect this app to see a sample usage of the Aviary sdk.

 The imported application should have all the references already set and it should be ready to use.
 If you want to include AviaryFeather in a